EthanHao/EthanHao.github.io/_posts/2017-02-26-Blocking Queue for Producer and Consumer Patterny.markdown

 By the way , the condition variable only can be working with the unique_lock ,not the lock_guard.
 We must take care of that.
-The resaon is the wait function of the condition_variable will unlock the mutex. actually lock_guard does't expost the manually unlock function to the outside.
+The resaon is the wait function of the condition_variable will unlock the mutex. actually lock_guard does't expose the manually unlock function to the outside.